Key Facts

 Project Partners

-• Center for Religion and Modernity, Munster University (Website)
+• Centre for Religion and Modernity, Munster University (Website)

 • Institute for Social Movements, Bochum University (Website)